Porter-smith/Astro-Firebase-Template/README.md

 # Astro 3.0 Firebase template
-A basic to get you started firebase,
-This is a fork of https://github.com/kevinzunigacuellar/astro-firebase-template I just fixed breaking changes that were in 3.0
+A very basic template to get you started Firebase Auth and Astro, This is a fork of https://github.com/kevinzunigacuellar/astro-firebase-template I just fixed breaking changes that were in 3.0